Animals From Australia

 Night Parrots are small ground-dwelling nocturnal parrots.
 They are the world's most mysterious and elusive birds.
 Only about 250 survive.Read More

 The Giant clam is the world’s largest sessile mollusc.
 It can grow up to 1.5 meters and weigh 230 kilos.
 It has large protruding blue iridescent lips.Read More

 The Ringtail possum is a small arboreal, nocturnal marsupial that holds its tail in a tight coil.
-It has two thumbs on each front paws.Read More
+It has two thumbs on each front paw.Read More

 The Musky rat-kangaroo is the smallest macropod and the only kangaroo that doesn't hop.
 As its name suggests, it looks like a rat and has a musky smell.Read More

-Clownfish come in a wide variety of colours and usually have vertical bands across their bodies.
+Clownfish come in various colours and usually have vertical bands across their bodies.
 They live amongst poisonous sea anemones.Read More

-Tree kangaroos are kangaroos that live in trees.
-They climb by wrapping the forelimbs around a tree and hopping up with their powerful hind legs.Read More
+Tree kangaroos live in trees.
+They climb by wrapping their forelimbs around a tree and hopping up with their powerful hind legs.Read More

-This turtle breathes through its bum, yes its anus, and it can remain submerged for days.
-It's about 45cm and lives to over 100 years.Read More
+The White-throated Snapping Turtle breathes through its bum, yes its anus, and it can remain submerged for days.
+It's about 45cm and can live to over 100 years.Read More

 The white-tipped-stick-nest-rat lived in central Australia.
-It built its nest of sticks, which it added to over the years, making a massive nesting mound.Read More
+It built its nest of sticks, which it added to over the years, making a huge nesting mound.Read More

 The antilopine kangaroo is the only kangaroo that lives entirely in the tropics.
 It has a face that looks like that of an antelope, hence its name.Read More